 So, how should you put them to use?
 These tips will help you take full advantage of this revenue stream.

-• Stay in touch.
-Talk to your brand partners about what methods work best for you and ask what works for other publishers in their program.
+- Stay in touch.
+Talk to your brand partners about the methods that work best for you and ask what works for other publishers in their program.
 When it comes time to renegotiate your affiliate contract, leverage hard data to make your case and prove your value.

 Want a solution that makes affiliate marketing easier?